 - Daemonette: 75 points

-The Daemonettes are the cheapest unit of this warband, allowing to field several and point on numbers to take down your enemies.
-They are relatively fast to be infantry troops (5”), with low Toughness (3) and average wounds (10 or 20 for the leader).
+The Daemonettes are the cheapest unit of this warband, allowing to field several and play on numbers or simply fill the gaps.
+They are relatively fast to be infantry troops (5”), with low Toughness (3) and average wounds (10 or 15 for the leader).

-They share the same weapon profile as the Seekers, and the same ability Sadistic Killers that allow them to do more damage for one battle round.
+They share the same weapon profile as the Seekers with 1 attack less (4), and the same ability Sadistic Killers that allow them to do more damage for one battle round.

 The Allurer can also use the Locus of Excruciation bringing the Strength from a mere 3 to a 4, that often can make the difference between a 33% and a 50% chance to hit.

-- Lithe and Swift (Double, Everyone): Add half the value of this ability rounded up to the next move action.
+- Lithe and Swift (Double, Everyone): Add 3″ to the next Move action.

-- Sadistic Killers (Double, all Seekers and Daemonettes): Add 1 to the damage of hits and critical hits for attack actions with range 3” or less in this activation.
+- Sadistic Killers (Double, all Seekers and Daemonettes plus the Viceleader): Add 1 to the damage of hits and critical hits for melee attack actions.

 - Crushing Grip (Double, all Fiends): Roll a die for an enemy fighter within 1”, on a 2+ that enemy cannot move or disengage until the end of the battle round.

 - Discordant Disruption (Double, Infernal Enrapturess): Subtract 1 (to a minimum of 1) to attacks made within 6″ of this model.